 You can report concerns about an individual or an organisation that you believe is not meeting Child Safe Scheme or Working with Children Check obligations at the Office of the Children’s Guardian.

-National Office for Child Safety - Complaint Handling Guide.
+The National Office for Child Safety publishes a Complaint Handling Guide.
 Upholding the rights of children and young people.

 Organisations are encouraged to share messages about how they are implementing the Child Safe Standards.

 See the Office of the Children’s Guardian Child Safe Standards media kit for child safe posters, social media resources, graphics, sample messages and emails.

 Play by the Rules: